christinebogdan/Project_2/README.md

 # Reservia | Travel Website

+## Developed Skills

+- Track a code project with verison control on GitHub
+- Set up a development environment
+- Implement a responsive layout
+- Intergrate web content according to a mockup using HTML & CSS

 ## Description

 Reservia is a website offering a vacation planning tool.
 Their site allows users to find accommodations and activities in the city of their choice.
 Accommodations can also be filtered.